Updated on: June 2, 2023 by Praveen Ghoshal | Reading Time: 7 minutes

 Before we dive further, let’s clear up some confusion about terminologies.

 #1.
 What Is An Air Pump?
 A mechanical device kept outside of the aquarium whose primary purpose is to pump air into the aquarium system.
-It is generally connected with other fish tank devices like an air stone, sponge filter, etc. You can read about the aquarium air pump installation and setup here.
+It is generally connected with other fish tank devices like an air stone, sponge filter, etc.

 #2.
 What Is An Air Stone?
 An air stone (also called an aquarium bubbler) is a device that creates small fine bubbles in the aquarium.
 An air pump is connected with the air stone by which the tiny bubbles are produced.
 Learn more about air stones in this guide.